oxygenium-network/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/BlockCandidate.md

 2. What is the significance of the `target` field in the `BlockCandidate` class?
    - The `target` field represents the difficulty target for the candidate block, which is used to ensure that the block is valid and meets the required level of computational effort.

-3. What is the relationship between the `BlockCandidate` class and the rest of the `alephium` project?
+3. What is the relationship between the `BlockCandidate` class and the rest of the `oxygenium` project?
-   - The `BlockCandidate` class is part of the `org.alephium.api.model` package, which suggests that it is used in the API layer of the Alephium project.
+   - The `BlockCandidate` class is part of the `org.oxygenium.api.model` package, which suggests that it is used in the API layer of the Alephium project.
 However, without further context it is unclear how exactly it is used within the project.